The Pajama and The Designers

 The 70s and 80s

-The Breaking of the Dress Rules
+The Breaking of Dress Code Rules

 The Opinion of the Designers